 - c.
-For the purposes of this Order, individuals may leave their residence to provide any services or perform any work necessary to the operationsoperation and maintenance of "Essential Infrastructure," including, but not limited to, public works construction, construction of housing (in particular affordable housing or housing for individuals experiencing homelessness), airport operations, airports, utilities (including water, sewer, gas, and electrical), oil refining, roads and highways, public transportation, solid waste facilities (including collection and, removal, internet disposal, and processing facilities), cemeteries, mortuaries, crematoriums, and telecommunications systems (including the provision of essential global, national, and local infrastructure for internet, computing services, business infrastructure, communications, and webbased services), provided that they carry out those services or that work in compliance with Social Distancing Requirements as defined this Section, to the extent possible. - d.
+For the purposes of this Order, individuals may leave their residence to provide any services or perform any work necessary to the operationsoperation and maintenance of ""Essential Infrastructure," including, but not limited to, public works construction, construction of housing (in particular affordable housing or housing for individuals experiencing homelessness), airport operations, airports, utilities (including water, sewer, gas, and electrical), oil refining, roads and highways, public transportation, solid waste facilities (including collection and, removal, internet, disposal, and processing facilities), cemeteries, mortuaries, crematoriums, and telecommunications systems (including the provision of essential global, national, and local infrastructure for internet, computing services, business infrastructure, communications, and webbased services), provided that they carry out those services or that work in compliance with Social Distancing Requirements as defined this Section, to the extent possible. - d.
 For the purposes of this Order, all first responders, emergency management personnel, emergency dispatchers, court personnel, and law enforcement personnel, and others who need to perform essential services are categorically exempt from this Order to the extent they are performing those essential services.
-Further, nothing in this Order shall prohibit any individual from performing or accessing "Essential Governmental Functions," as determined by the governmental entity performing those functions in the City.
+Further, nothing in this Order shall prohibit any individual from performing or accessing ""Essential Governmental Functions," as determined by the governmental entity performing those functions in the County.
 Each governmental entity shall identify and designate appropriate employees, volunteers, or contractors to continue providing and carrying out any Essential Governmental Functions.
-All, including the hiring or retention of new employees or contractors to perform such functions.
 Each governmental entity and its contractors must employ all necessary emergency protective measures to prevent, mitigate, respond to and recover from the COVID-19 pandemic, and all Essential Governmental Functions shall be performed in compliance with Social Distancing Requirements as defined in this Section, to the greatest extent possible feasible. - e.
-For the purposes of this Order, covered businesses includea "business" includes any for-profit, nonprofit_non-profit, or educational entities, entity, whether a corporate entity, organization, partnership or sole proprietorship, and regardless of the nature of the service, the function they performit performs, or its corporate or entity structure.

-- f.
-For the purposes of this Order, "Essential Businesses" meansare: - i.
+For the purposes of this Order, covered businesses includea "business" includes any for-profit, non-profit, or educational entities,entity, whether a corporate entity, organization, partnership or sole proprietorship, and regardless of the nature of the service, the function they performit performs, or its corporate or entity structure. - f.
+For the purposes of this Order, ""Essential Businesses" means" are: - i.
 Healthcare Operations and businesses that operate, maintain, or repair Essential Infrastructure; - ii.
-Grocery stores, certified farmers' markets, farm and produce stands, supermarkets, food banks, convenience stores, and other establishments engaged in the retail sale of unprepared food, canned food, dry goods, non-alcoholic beverages, fresh fruits and vegetables, pet supply, fresh meats, fish, and poultry, and any otheras well as hygienic products and household consumer products (such as cleaning and personal care products).
-This includes stores that sell groceries and also sell other non-grocery products, and products necessary to maintaining the safety, sanitation, and essential operation of residences; necessary for personal hygiene or the habitability, sanitation, or operation of residences.
-The businesses included in this subparagraph (ii) include establishments that sell multiple categories of products provided that they sell a significant amount of essential products identified in this subparagraph, such as liquor stores that also sell a significant amount of food.
+Grocery stores, certified farmers2 markets, farm and produce stands, supermarkets, food banks, convenience stores, and other establishments engaged in the retail sale of unprepared food, canned food, dry goods, non-alcoholic beverages, fresh fruits and vegetables, pet supply, fresh meats, fish, and poultry, as well as hygienic products

+- and any other household consumer products (such as cleaning and personal care products).
+This includes stores that sell groceries and also sell other non-grocery products, and products necessary to maintaining the safetynecessary for personal hygiene or the habitability, sanitation, and essentialor operation of residences;.
+The businesses included in this subparagraph (ii) include establishments that sell multiple categories of products provided that they sell a significant amount of essential products identified in this subparagraph, such as liquor stores that also sell a significant amount of food. - iii.
+Food cultivation, including farming, livestock, and fishing;